logisticloon/M.Tech-Thesis-Project/BD-TCP/README.md

 ### Running the code

-After all the dependencies has been installed and path to the file containing Fault Matrix has been set properly, run the following command to start the algorithm
+After all the dependencies has been installed and path to the file containing Fault Matrix has been set properly, run the following command to start the algorithm.

+Make Sure that you are in the folder containing config.ini file before you execute the following command.

 In linux
 ```sh